 When is the best time to visit Salvador

 Based upon whether, there is no BAD time to visit.
 If you are looking for blue skies, September through March is a great time to come.

-From December 4th through Carnaval the entire city is in Carnaval mode, and that is when you can expect the most live music on the streets and shows to go to, particularly if you wait until January.
-January is my personal favorite month in the city — it’s sufficiently far from carnaval to not be totally nuts, but the streets are lively and there is TONS going on virtually every night of the week.
+From the December 4th Festa de Santa Barbara through Carnaval the entire city is in Carnaval mode, and that is when you can expect the most live music on the streets and shows to go to, particularly if you wait until January.
+January is my personal favorite month in the city — it’s sufficiently far from Carnaval to not be totally nuts, but the streets are lively and there is TONS going on virtually every night of the week.

 August and September are popular months for the Europeans to come visit before the kids all go back to school.
 If the music scene isn’t your priority, then this is a great time to come.
 The weather should be nice, the prices are lower than in January, and a nice healthy buzz of tourist activity makes everyone happy.

 June has Festa de Juninas (June festivals) when the northeast celebrates with music traditional to the region.
 In Salvador, we get a lot of Forro and music from the interior of the state.